UofT-DSI/gen_data/README.md

 ## Description

-This course provides students with the knowledge foundations necessary to conduct statistical analysis of genetic association study data.
+This module provides learners with the knowledge foundations necessary to conduct statistical analysis of genetic association study data.
 It features a series of lectures and hands-on coding sessions covering key topics, including fundamental concepts in population genetics, population structure in genetic association studies, quality control in genetic data and genome-wide association studies.
-The course places strong emphasis on the use of modern computational tools such as PLINK, MEGMA and GRAF-pop, and real-world data applications to preparing students for both academic and applied careers in statistical genetics and genetic epidemiology.
+The microcredential places strong emphasis on the use of modern computational tools such as PLINK, LocusFocus, and real-world data applications to preparing learners for both academic and applied careers in statistical genetics and genetic epidemiology.

 ## Learning Outcomes

-By the end of the module, participants will be able to apply foundational skills to analyze and interpret genetic data, an area of growing importance across academic, clinical, and industry settings.
-Understanding and using methods from genetic association studies is critical for identifying genetic risk factors, improving disease prediction models, and advancing precision medicine.
-By equipping learners with the skills to conduct rigorous, reproducible analyses of genetic data, this micro-credential supports the development of competencies that are increasingly valued in both research and applied health sectors.
-Real-world data applications and modern toolsets will prepare learners for meaningful work in statistical genetics and genetic epidemiology across academic and industry career pathways.
+By the end of the module, participants will be able to ....

 ## Assignments